isomerpages/govtech-corp/media/technews/_posts/2020-07-06-post-Improving TraceTogether through community engagement.md

 <p>Perhaps the most compelling piece of evidence that the TokenToken does
 not compromise privacy lies in the battery.
-“If the Token is to last several months on such a tiny battery, there is simply not enough power available to operate beyond the advertised Bluetooth functions,”&nbsp;<a href="https://www.bunniestudios.com/blog/?p=5820" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">commented Dr Huang in a blog post</a>.
-“The battery would only last a few hours if it were receiving GPS or communicating via Wi-Fi,”&nbsp;<a href="https://xobs.io/trace-together-token-teardown/" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">stated Mr Cross on his website</a>.
+“If the Token is to last several months on such a tiny battery, there is simply not enough power available to operate beyond the advertised Bluetooth functions,”&nbsp;commented Dr Huang in a blog post.
+“The battery would only last a few hours if it were receiving GPS or communicating via Wi-Fi,”&nbsp;stated Mr Cross on his website.
 “There are also no additional sensors such as an accelerometer, pressure sensor, or microphone.”</p>
 <h3>Learning from the community</h3>
 <p>To further strengthen community engagement and co-creation, Mr Chan shared
 that the GovTech team will be holding a hackathon to further improve the